ProxyLiveSolutions/scala-matsuri-2023/readme.md

 ## Problem definition
 First of all, let's start with a problem definition.
-Today our problem is next - Bank accounts to Westeros.
+Today our problem is next - Bank accounts in Westeros.
 It's the continent in the fiction world of Game of Thrones.
 So let's imagine that we want to make a mobile bank for that world.
 Unfortunately there are already a lot of regulations there in this regard:
-* All personal bank accounts are forbidden in **Westerlands**.
+* Personal bank accounts are forbidden in **Westerlands**.
 Both fiat and crypto.
 * **Crownlands** allows using cryptocurrencies only for business and don't for personal use.
 * No cryptocurrencies are legal in **Stormlands**.
 * And only **Free Cities** have no regulations for banks.